-Outputs 2014 Legal Basis Planned timing KPI Achieved 1 Review of training material on accreditation and recognition principles Directive 2004/49/EC Art.
-14a, Regulation (EU) 402/2013 Art.
-14 Ongoing - Partially Specific development related to Reg.
-402/2013 postponed to 2015 due to lack of resources 2 Support to EA Directive 2004/49/EC Art.
-14a, Regulation (EU) 402/2013 Art.
-14 On request - N/A No request from EA 3 Harmonisation of the ECM certification process; Regulation (EU) 445/2011 Art.
-6 Ongoing - Yes 3 plenary cooperation of certification Regulation (EU) bodies 402/2013 Art.
-14
+Outputs 2014 Legal basis Planned timing KPI Achieved 1 Review of training material on accreditation and recognition principles Directive 2004/49/ EC Article 14a, Regulation (EU) 402/2013 Article 14 Ongoing - Partially Specific development related to Regulation 402/2013 postponed to 2015 due to lack of resources

+Outputs 2014 Legal basis Planned timing KPI Achieved 2 Support for EA Directive 2004/49/ EC Article 14a, Regulation (EU) 402/2013 Article 14 On request - N/A No request from EA 3 Harmonisation of the ECM certification process; cooperation of certification bodies Regulation (EU) 445/2011 Article 6 Regulation (EU) 402/2013 Article 14 Ongoing - Yes 3 plenary meetings organised.
+2 TFs organised.
+New procedure for managing recommendations and clarifications in force
-meetings

-organized.
-2

-TFs organized.

-New procedure

-for managing

-recommendati

-ons and

-clarifications in

-force

-3.5 Promoting transparency and reduction of National Safety Rules
+3.5.
+Promoting transparency and a reduction of National Safety Rules

 In order to move towards the concept of a single certificate, the number of National Safety Rules (NSR) needs to be reduced.
-Established at the end of 2010 under RISC, the Task Force of National Safety Rules clarified uncertainties and overlaps of rules and proposed procedures how to "clear up" the rules systems in Members States.
+Established at the end of 2010 under RISC, the Task Force of National Safety Rules clarified uncertainties and overlaps of rules and proposed procedures how to 'clear up' the rules systems in Members States.
 Building on this work, the Agency has been promoting further transparency and reduction of National Safety Rules.

 The Agency disseminated the results of the Task Force of National Safety Rules and carried on supporting the Commission and Member States in their efforts to improve both transparency and gradual reduction in national safety rules.
-In particular, the Agency discussed with each NSA/Member States the impact of the findings in the final report for their notified National Safety Rules, and explained stakeholders in Member States how National Safety Rules fit into the system of European harmonised rules, the SMS and "agreements" among the Infrastructure Managers and Railway Undertakings.
-The Agency also introduced new tools to help NSA/Member States to clean-up their rules systems and new modules in NOTIF-IT to support more transparency, and continued to work on the development of the "Rules Management Tool".
+In particular, the Agency discussed with each NSA/Member States the impact of the findings in the final report for their notified National Safety Rules, and explained to stakeholders in Member States how National Safety Rules fit into the system of European harmonised rules, the SMS and 'agreements' among the Infrastructure Managers and Railway Undertakings.
+The Agency also introduced new tools to help NSA/Member States to clean-up their rules systems and new modules in NOTIF-IT to support more transparency, and continued to work on the development of the 'Rules Management Tool'.

-Outputs 2014 Legal Basis Planned timing KPI Achieved 1 Check of NSR registration, evaluation of draft and adopted rules for the European Commission Agency Regulation Art.
-9a Ongoing 11 Yes 4 draft evaluated.
-2 Apply and update the "Rules Management Tool" Agency Regulation Art.
-6 Ongoing - Yes No mandate for CSM on rule management obtained from RISC, New reflection on triage.
+Outputs 2014 Legal basis Planned timing KPI Achieved 1 Check of NSR registration, evaluation of draft and adopted rules for the European Commission Agency Regulation Article 9a Training sessions organised according to expressed needs 11 Yes 4 draft evaluated.
+2 Apply and update the 'Rules Management Tool' Agency Regulation Article 6 Ongoing - Yes No mandate for CSM on rule management obtained from RISC, New reflection on triage

-3.6 Joint Network Secretariat and Quick Response Procedure
+3.6.
+Joint Network Secretariat and Quick Response Procedure

 The Agency has been developing a mechanism so that all the main railway actors can work together to identify issues and propose ways to resolve them, such as a procedure to respond to accidents and incidents, which is being overseen by the Joint Network Secretariat (JNS).

 The Agency acts as the secretary for the JNS.
-The Terms of Reference, adopted on 24 September 2012, reflect our stakeholders' agreement to a 2 year pilot phase, to test the structure, followed by a review and decision on whether to continue the project.
+The Terms of Reference, adopted on 24 September 2012, reflect our stakeholders' agreement to a two-year pilot phase, to test the structure, followed by a review and decision on whether to continue the project.
 These Terms of Reference have been adapted in 2013 to incorporate the procedure developed for responding to accidents and incidents.